Dihedral monodromy of cone spherical metrics: Introduction

 In this problem, Gauss-Bonnet theorem states that the sum of diffuse and singular curvature is a topological invariant.
-Total diffuse curvature is $2\pi(2g-2+n-\sum a_{i})$.
+The total diffuse curvature is $2\pi( 2-2g-n+\sum a_{i})$.
 Depending on the sign of this quantity, the metric should be hyperbolic, flat or spherical in the complement of the singularities.
-If the latter quantity is nonpositive, existence of a hyperbolic or a flat metric has been obtained by several authors, see \cite{Tr,Tr1} for recent references.
-On the opposite, when this quantity is positive, existence of a spherical metric is far from being granted.
-Some authors have speculated an equivalence between existence of a metric of constant positive curvature and a notion of stability of bundles (in the spirit of Yau-Tian-Donaldson conjecture for Fano manifolds), see \cite{SLX}.
+If the latter quantity is nonpositive, the existence of a hyperbolic or a flat metric has been obtained by several authors, see \cite{He, Mc, Tr,Tr1} for references.
+On the opposite, when this quantity is positive, the existence of a spherical metric is far from being granted.
+Some authors have speculated an equivalence between the existence of a metric of constant positive curvature and a notion of stability of bundles (in the spirit of Yau-Tian-Donaldson conjecture for Fano manifolds), see \cite{SLX}.

 We could gain a better understanding of cone spherical metrics by the study of metrics with constrained monodromy.
+In spherical metrics with \textit{co-axial monodromy}, the monodromy is contained in the group of rotations around a given axis.
+The realization problem has been solved by Mondello and Panov in \cite{MP} for the class of metrics with non co-axial monodromy.
+In the case of metrics with co-axial monodromy, it has been solved by Eremenko in \cite{Er}.

-In this paper, we focus on a class of metrics introduced in~\cite{SCLX}.
-A cone spherical metric has \textit{dihedral monodromy} if its monodromy group (as a subgroup of $\SO(3)$) globally preserves a pair of antipodal points.
-This is equivalent to globally preserve the dual great circle.
-Rotations of the monodromy group are rotations around the axis and rotations of angle $\pi$ around any axis whose antipodal points belong to the preserved great circle (see Section~\ref{sec:SO3}).
-A well-studied subclass of metrics with dihedral monodromy is made of metrics with co-axial monodromy, see \cite{Er}.
+A cone spherical metric has \textit{dihedral monodromy} if its monodromy group (as a subgroup of $\SO(3)$) globally preserves a pair of antipodal points (see~\cite{SCLX}).
+This is equivalent to the global preservation of the dual great circle.
+The rotations of the monodromy group are rotations around the axis and rotations of angle $\pi$ around any axis whose antipodal points belong to the preserved great circle (see Section~\ref{sec:SO3}).
+The metrics with co-axial monodromy form a subclass of the metrics with dihedral monodromy.